 These vintage hairstyles will help you nail that classic, elegant look.

 In need of hair inspiration?
 Just look at the past and see how great hair back then was!
-Try one of these vintage ‘dos, you might just fall in love with it!
+Try one of these vintage ‘dos, and you might just fall in love with it!

 If you’re in need of new ideas to style your hair, just a good look at the vintage hairstyles that reigned supreme in the past.
-Ever looked at the old photos of your Lola and thought, ‘wow, they had such great hair back then’?
+Ever looked at the old photos of your lola and thought, ‘wow, they had such great hair back then’?
 Granted, those curls and updos require a bit of work–they’re not exactly no-fuss, low-maintenance styles–but oh boy, are they pretty!
 Check it out!

 Vintage hairstyles for timeless elegance

 Finger waves form small, defined ‘s’ near your scalp, and are perfect for framing the face.
 It was the trademark ‘do of the ‘roaring ‘20s, and we’re pretty sure your lola wore them back in the day!

 Another sultry and one of the most popular vintage hairstyles: glamorous pin-up curls.
 This was the ‘do of choice of the most famous back in the day, which means that you could totally rock this, too.

 Editor’s tip: Achieve the look with a curling iron, and don’t forget to use a heat protectant like TONI&GUY Heat Protection Mist beforehand to keep your locks in top shape without damaging your hair